President of Myanmar: Leadership roles

 The president is the head of state and head of government.
 The position of President was created in 1948, with the adoption of the Burmese Declaration of Independence from the United Kingdom.
-Since then, eleven people have held the office (with two of them doing so on multiple occasions).
+Since then, ten people have officially held the office.
+The office of the president was abolished twice when direct military rule was imposed by the coups of 1962 and 1988.